octaviomaguilar/Disabled-WFH-and-SSI/README.md

 This README file contains the directory layout and replication steps to replicate the results found in "results_wfh_ssi.pdf".
-In partiuclar, I explore the relationship between the rise in WFH impacts Supplemental income benefits (i.e., SSI) for workers with disabilities.
+In partiuclar, I examine the relationship between WFH and Supplemental Security Income for workers with disabilities.
 If there are any questions or concerns please email me: octaviomaguilar@outlook.com

 Replication instructions:
 - The only data that must be downloaded by you is the raw IPUMS data.
 Instructions on how to download the data and variables needed can be found in "data/ipums/raw".